testable/playwright-remote-examples/README.md

 ### Examples

-Examples are provided both for connecting via CDP (Chrome DevTools Protocol) as well as with a Playwright websocket.
+Examples are provided both for connecting a Playwright Test framework test suite, via CDP (Chrome DevTools Protocol), and via a Playwright websocket.

+**Playwright Test**:

+Run `npx playwright install` and then `npx playwright test`.
+It will run the `tests/example.spec.ts` spec according to `playwright.config.ts` against browser(s) launched on a Testable test runner in AWS N Virginia.

 **CDP Examples**: